meteryam/straightjacket/README.md

 # straightjacket
 git repo for the straightjacket compiler

-This is the 2018 rewrite of the straightjacket compiler.
-I wrote it in Ruby, and it output c code rather than creating executables.
-In this version, I got as far as implementing these features:
+This is the 2020 rewrite of the straightjacket compiler.
+I'm writing it in Python, and it will output c code rather than creating executables.
+The plan is to implement these features last:

+- lists
+- pattern matching for lists within conditionals
+- floating point numbers
 - literate programming
-- modules
-- trees
-- procedures
+- small standard library (strings, i/o, etc)
-- functions
+- extended standard library

+Thus far, only tokenization and single-line comments work.